lcthomas/eng106s23/course-calendar.md

 ## Week 8
 * Monday, March 6: In-class Assignment Planning and Prep
 * Wednesday, March 8: Peer Review Workshop 2
-    * **If participating in workshop: Writing Project 2: Historical and Cultural Context Essay draft due by class**
+    * **If participating in workshop: Writing Project 2: Historical Context Essay draft due by class**
 * Friday, March 10: NO CLASS
     * **Last-chance due date 1: All outstanding work to date is due**